-Hello!
+Welcome!
 I’m Kim Stevenson, creator of YogaYAMA kids yoga.
-In short, I’ve spent my adult life investigating the ingredients for a meaningful life by studying (mainly) religion and psychology.
-I have loved teaching yoga for 20 years and being a parent for almost as long.
-When my daughters were in elementary school, I began sharing basic yoga philosophical principles of yoga with them and pointing it out when I noticed them in storybooks.
+In short, I’ve spent my adult life exploring the ingredients for a meaningful life by studying yoga, various wellness modalities, religion, and psychology.
+I have had the pleasure of teaching yoga for over 20 years and being a parent for almost as long.
+When my daughters were in elementary school, I began sharing basic yoga philosophical principles with them and pointing them out when I noticed them in storybooks.
 It seemed to offer our whole family a framework for making good choices–choices that foster healthy connections with self and others.
 It was so simple and useful, I began writing stories and incorporating them into the children’s classes I taught at my daughters’ school.
 Thus, YogaYAMA was born!

 The Long Version